Mount Nebo (Arkansas): Decline and conversion to state park

 The Summit Park Hotel was completely destroyed by fire on Sunday, May 18, 1918, marking a start in the mountain's decline as a resort.
 The hotel was never rebuilt, and local interests in Dardanelle proposed the establishment of a state park.
 Arkansas was then in the early stages of acquiring land for parks, and it was not until 1928 that the park was formally established; it was the state's second park, after Petit Jean State Park.
 A significant portion of the land acquired by the state in the early days came through the seizure or donation of land on which taxes were delinquent.
 The park had no facilities until 1933.

 During the period following the burning of the hotel and the development of the state park, the small Mount Nebo community continued to exist.
 In 1924, the local women, fed up with what they saw as the local (all-male) leadership's lack of action on improving the situation on the mountain, organized politically, and an all-female slate of candidates swept the local elections in April of that year; this marked the first recorded instance of a municipal government in Arkansas that was completely run by women.
 Although conditions were slightly improved during their administration, the general economic decline did not change.

 Civilian Conservation Corps development

 When the Civilian Conservation Corps was established in 1933, the state designated Mount Nebo State Park as one of the areas its local crews should work on.
 Over a two-year period, CCC crew 1780 developed significant portions of park infrastructure, including the construction of roads, bridges, cabins, hiking trails, and pavilions.
 The main pavilion, built by the CCC around 1935, was listed on the National Register of Historic Places in 1992.
 Ten of the surviving CCC-built cabins were also listed on the National Register in 2016, six individually and four as a group.

 Facilities

-The park facilities include 15 cabins available for rent, 25 camping sites, picnic areas, a swimming pool, 25 mi of hiking and mountain biking trails, and other outdoor recreational facilities for use by the public.
+The park facilities include a visitor center, 15 cabins available for rent, 25 camping sites, picnic areas, a swimming pool, 25 mi of hiking and mountain biking trails, and other outdoor recreational facilities for use by the public.